idleberg/Bootstrap-Listr/README.md

 ### Font Awesome

-Rather than using generic icons, you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for file-specific icons.
+Rather than using generic icons, you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for beautiful, file-specific icons.
 Note that this will require extra resources, hence increase the load time.

 ### Theming

 Should you decide to use [Bootswatch](http://bootswatch.com/) (or any other) themes, please note that some of these do not include the [glyphicons](http://getbootstrap.com/components/#glyphicons) used in the script.
-You can disable glyphicons in the script header.
+You can disable glyphicons in the script header or use Font Awesome icons instead.

 ### Libraries & Style-sheets